 Stay in the blue

-With responsive controls and plenty of performance, TX is a fun cab to drive - the electric motor provides its torque straight away, without needing to rev up like a petrol or diesel engine… and it’s so quiet that most drivers accelerate more quickly than they usually would.
+With responsive controls and plenty of performance, TX or VN5 is a fun vehicle to drive - the electric motor provides its torque straight away, without needing to rev up like a petrol or diesel engine… and it’s so quiet that most drivers accelerate more quickly than they usually would.

 The gauge on the driver display is a good indicator of how efficiently you’re driving, it shows the power being used in real-time.
 The more the needle moves, the move energy you’re using; so try to drive smoothly and consistently, avoiding the extremes of the gauge.